 We’ll do all we can to support you and your family.
-You will be assessed and offered support by a member of our team will visit you at home to assess your needs and put a care plan together for you.
+You will be assessed and offered support by a member of our team will visit you at home to assess and support your needs.
 We’ll work closely with your GP (who will still be your main doctor) and other healthcare professionals looking after you.
 As well as our usual range of hospice services, including access to our Wellbeing Centre, we may also be able to offer night nursing support and a rapid response team for emergencies.

 How we can help

-How we care for you and your family
+How we care for you, your family or friend

 You and your family will have a team of experts dedicated to your care and wellbeing.